Joshuaingram/joshuaingram.github.io/_pages/cv.md

 Organizations and Leadership
 ======
+* Member, Board of Directors, New College Foundation (August 2024 - Present)
 * Graduate Student Representative on New College Student Government (September 2022 - December 2023)
 * Co-President and Co-Founder of New College Astronomy Club (January 2021 - May 2022)
 * Student Mentor in Barancik Access Leadership Program (August 2020 - May 2022)